raspberrypilearning/chameleon-lights/en/step_1.md

 ## Introduction

-In this project, you will create a cute chameleon character that detects the environment, then changes colour and gives a humidity reading.
+In this project, you will create a cute chameleon character that senses colour then changes to that colour.
+You will also sense humdity then display the reading in a graphic.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 A <span style="color: #0faeb0">chameleon</span> is a type of lizard that has developed the ability to adapt its skin colour to its surroundings.
-They have a very long tongue to help them catch bugs at a distance.
-They also have a long, curling tale to enable them to sit securely on tree branches.
+They  have a long, curling tale to enable them to sit securely on tree branches.
+Humidity is important to chameleons.
+A chameleon needs the humidity of it's environment to be over 50% to remain healthy.
 </p>

 You will: